Joseph Birsa 1923 - 2020 - Obituary

 Joseph Birsa

-Fort Myers - Joseph (Joe) Birsa, passed on July 27, 2020 in Fort Myers, Florida, shortly after celebrating his recent 97th birthday.
+Joseph "Joe" Birsa, passed on July 27, 2020 in Fort Myers, Florida, shortly after celebrating his recent 97th birthday.
 Survived by his brother, David (Bill) Birsa, two sisters in law Mary Lou (David) and Ann (Art), nieces Leanne Murray, Anita, Beth and Christie Birsa and nephew Gary Birsa.
 Laid to rest at his Parish, in the St. John XXIII Catholic Church Memorial Garden.

 Born Joseph Edward Birsa on July 10, 1923.
 Joe resided in Rockdale, IL, attended St. Joseph Joliet Grade School and Joliet Township High School.
 After his Naval service in the South Pacific during World War II, Joe opened The Porthole Tavern in Rockdale, IL with his brother Art.
 The two brothers later opened and operated the Joliet Franksville Restaurant, where Joe knew many repeat customers not only by name but also by their regular order.
 Joe retired to Fort Myers, Florida in 1981.